What I’m working on right this second:

 Two years after their friend Veronica vanished, five friends are back at Red House for a party weekend.
 But when Veronica shows back up as though nothing has happened, the friends’ loyalties are tested, and the bonds that hold them to reality, and to each other, are broken forever.

-Diana and her two besties, the vestal virgins, will do anything to not have to take on the responsibility of being grown ass women.
+A commission with SF Olympians on the Roman goddess Diana and her two besties, the vestal virgins.
+They will do anything to not have to take on the responsibility of being grown ass women.
 They gather in a stand of oak trees in a thick, old wood.
 Beyond the sound of crunching pine needles, the hooting owl, skittering nocturnal creatures, the crackling of the fire, is the sound of the highway.
 On the threshold that separates order from chaos, they prepare a ritual, a sacrifice in an attempt to see into that chaos, to truly understand what holds the universe together, and the depth of their own hearts.

 Emmy Archer and the Mad Secrets, a novel for middle-grades.
 Emmy Archer is a young girl with a divided heart.
 When confronted with the ultimate evil from the beginning of time, in the form of bubble ticks that emerge from the blood of ancient sea monsters and contain the souls of those lost at sea, Emmy must find a way to be whole or lose herself forever.